John J. Raskob: Empire State Building

 During the Great Depression, Raskob's business interests were focused on the Empire State Building, which was in competition with the Chrysler Building to become the world's tallest building at the time.
 According to one story, Raskob had taken a jumbo pencil, stood it on end and asked architect William F. Lamb, "Bill, how high can you make it so that it won't fall down?"

 During the early years of the Depression, the Empire State Building had so few tenants it was mocked as the "Empty State Building".
 Raskob was also invested in precious metal mining in Nevada and New Mexico, ranching, the aeronautical industry and pesticides.
 Raskob remained with DuPont until his retirement from the company in 1946.

 Philanthropy

 Raskob's religious convictions motivated him to be substantially involved in charitable giving over the course of his life.
 He provided the initial funding for the Catholic Foundation for the Diocese of Wilmington, and established several other foundations, including one which funds grants for projects and programs associated with the Catholic Church, and another which provides no-interest educational loans.
 In 1921, he was appointed a Knight of St. Gregory by Pope Pius XI, recognizing him for his contributions.
 He also served as a Treasurer in the Knights of Malta.

+The philanthropic Raskob Foundation for Catholic Activities continues to be operated by Raskob's descendants and provides grants to Catholic institutions to this day.